awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-key-rotation.md

   Type: String

-  Description: \(Required\) The ID of the CMK you want to enable automatic key rotation on\.
+  Description: \(Required\) The ID of the AWS KMS key you want to enable automatic key rotation on\.

 **Required IAM permissions**